What exactly is this Partially Examined Life podcast about?

 Um, I notice that on Apple Podcasts the podcast is labelled “Explicit.”
 I thought this was about Philosophy and great ideas...?

 The podcast covers great ideas, thinkers, and texts, and while the subject matter is for mature and rational minds, it is not “adult.”
 It’s just difficult to talk passionately about philosophy (and for at least one of us, drink beer) and not drop an f-bomb once in a while.
 Hence the label: you are now officially warned.

 How am I meant to listen to this podcast?

-Well, first off, don’t just sit there at your PC listening to the whole thing, unless you’re at work and want to burn time, in which case, we’re your men.
-Go get an iPod or a Zune or something else that plays mp3 files, load the episodes on to it, and listen while driving cross country, while exercising or while on a stake-out.
-I personally like to listen while lying in bed, so that I then fall asleep somewhere in the middle and it gives me awfully strange dreams (like maybe dreaming that I’m in fact dreaming and not really perceiving this keyboard!).
+Well, first off, don't just sit there at your computer listening to the whole thing, unless you're at work and want to burn time, in which case, we're your men.
+Go get an mp3 player of some sort, load the episodes on to it, and listen while driving cross country, while exercising or while on a stake-out.
+I personally like to listen while lying in bed, so that I then fall asleep somewhere in the middle and it gives me awfully strange dreams (like maybe dreaming that I'm in fact dreaming and not really perceiving this keyboard!).
 Better yet, listen to this instead of your loved ones.